Last update: May 23, 2020

 So Weird was never the biggest Disney Channel series, but over the years it’s become a cult classic.
 The title tells you why.
-In this X-Files-inspired series, a young woman tries to find a way to communicate with her dead father while touring with her rock star mom, and ends up running afoul of ghosts, vampires, Bigfoot, angels, and all kinds of other paranormal creatures.
+In this X-Files-inspired series, a teenage girl tries to find a way to communicate with her dead father while touring with her rock star mom and ends up running afoul of ghosts, vampires, Bigfoot, angels, and all kinds of other paranormal creatures.
 If you want something darker than the typical Disney Channel fare, look no further.
 You’ve found it.

 Star Wars: The Clone Wars

 The Clone Wars feature film, which also serves as the series pilot, is not good.
 The animated series that followed very much is.
 While Star Wars: The Clone Wars might’ve started as a typical action-adventure cartoon, it quickly morphed into something a lot more complicated: A thorough and nuanced examination of the horrors of war in the Star Wars universe.
 Over the course of six seasons — with a seventh arriving on Disney+ next winter — The Clone Wars both deepened and expanded the Star Wars franchise in all kinds of unexpected ways.
 Even better?
 The end isn’t really the end — the story continues in The Clone Wars‘ also-great follow-up, Star Wars Rebels.